TheLazyGeekGuy/DIY-Waves-Soundgrid-Server/README.md

 <!-- This content will not appear in the rendered Markdown -->

+# SoundGrid Studio Update - May 2024

+Waves has announced a major update for StudioRack and SoundGrid Studio, with significant changes affecting SoundGrid Studio.
+Notably, the SoundGrid server will no longer be supported in future versions of StudioRack.

+For full details, visit the official [announcement](https://www.waves.com/2024-update-studiorack-soundgrid-studio).

+In short : the projet dies with Waves v14 (Jun 2024)

 # DIY Waves Soundgrid Server

 This page is a compilation on what you'll find on [Groupdiy](https://groupdiy.com/threads/diy-compatible-waves-soundgrid-server.71385/) [GearSpace](https://gearspace.com/board/music-computers/1311451-diy-waves-soundgrid-server-2020-edition.html) thanks to `krabbencutter` or [facebook](https://www.facebook.com/groups/842878673081651) thanks to `Kalfelz Wusik William`.